Mobley v. Workday: AI Bias Lawsuit Highlights and Implications

-🔄 As of May 16, 2025 to include key developments in the Mobley v.
+• May 16, 2025 to include key developments in the Mobley v.
 Workday lawsuit, including the court’s decision to certify the case as a collective action and implications for both employers and HR technology vendors.
+U.S. District Judge Rita Lin approved a collective action under the Age Discrimination in Employment Act (ADEA).
+“Allowing the case to proceed on behalft of applicants aged 40 and over who were allegedly dened employment recommendations through Workday’s platform since September 2020.”

-• July 12th, 2024: A federal judge has allowed a lawsuit against Workday to proceed, stating
+• July 12th, 2024: A federal judge has allowed a lawsuit against Workday to proceed, stating,

 “Workday’s software is not simply implementing in a rote way the criteria that employers set forth, but is instead participating in the decision-making process by recommending some candidates to move forward and rejecting others.
 Given Workday’s allegedly crucial role in deciding which applicants can get their ‘foot in the door’ for an interview, Workday’s tools are engaged in conduct that is at the heart of equal access to employment opportunities.”

-• The case will be fascinating to watch as it underscores ongoing legal and societal challenges in ensuring AI hiring tools do not perpetuate bias, with broader implications for regulatory oversight and the technology’s ethical use.
+• April 9th, 2024: The U.S. Equal Employment Opportunity Commission (EEOC) told a court that Workday should face claims regarding the biased algorithm-based applicant screening system.
+The case will be fascinating to watch as it underscores ongoing legal and societal challenges in ensuring AI hiring tools do not perpetuate bias, with broader implications for regulatory oversight and the technology’s ethical use.
+The case highlights the need for AI governance controls and processes.

-• February 20th, 2024: The amended lawsuit redefines Workday’s role, aiming to clarify its liabilities under anti-discrimination law.
+• February 20th 2024: The amended lawsuit redefines Workday’s role, aiming to clarify its liabilities under anti-discrimination law.

 • January 2024: The initial suit was dismissed due to insufficient evidence of Workday being classified as an “employment agency.”